© Crown Copyright/MoD

-The aim of the MCI Partnership is to optimise the economic and social benefits of the military presence in the county.
+The aim of the MCI Partnership, through integration, is to optimise the economic and social benefits of the military presence in the county.
 In turn, such integration will benefit Armed Forces personnel, their families, veterans, and local communities.

 The partnership has seven main objectives:

 - To identify and respond to the changing military ‘footprint’ in Wiltshire

 - To maximise the economic contribution of the military to the county

 - To enable the realignment of service provision by the Council and its partners to meet the changing needs of the military, their families (known as dependants) and veterans

 - To ensure the county continues to remain an attractive location for our Armed Forces and long-term investment by the MoD